Flareonz44/WhatsApp-Web-Session-Dumper/README.md

 ## Disclaimer ##

 These scripts are only for educational propouses.
-You musn't use them with evil intentions.
-I'm not responsible for the bad or harmful use you give to all the information provided within this project.
+I'm not responsible for the bad or harmful use you give to all the information provided within this project, so use at your own risk!

 ## What is it exactly? ##